cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

 Containers run as the `pgbouncer` system user, and access to the `pgbouncer` database is only allowed via local connections, through `peer` authentication.

+### Certificates

+By default, PgBouncer pooler will use the same certificates that are used by the cluster itself, but if the user provides those certificates the pooler will accept secrets with the following format:

+1. Basic Auth
+2. TLS
+3. Opaque

+In the Opaque case, it will look for specific keys that needs to be used, those keys are the following:

+* tls.crt
+* tls.key

+So we can treat this secret as a TLS secret, and start from there.

 ## Authentication

 **Password based authentication** is the only supported method for clients of